Intermediate·2 min read

 Triage in three passes

-Filter the board by browser or screen size first.
-Clusters of pins from one environment usually point at a single root cause, so you fix once and close many.
+Filter the board by device — desktop, tablet or mobile — or by browser.
+A cluster of pins from one environment usually points at a single root cause, so you fix once and resolve many.

 2. Set priority